 Katyayni Seth, a doctoral candidate in Anthropology, has been named a recipient of the Presidential Award for Excellence in Teaching.
-Described by the Director of Graduate Studies, Parker VanValkenburgh, as “she has received plaudits from her students and colleagues alike for her innovative, student-centered approach to pedagogy.”
+Director of Graduate Studies, Parker VanValkenburgh shares, “she has received plaudits from her students and colleagues alike for her innovative, student-centered approach to pedagogy.”

 The Pathobiology scholar “dismantles complex topics” and converts them into accessible learning experiences.
 Kimberly Meza has been selected for the Graduate School Excellence in Teaching Award in the life sciences.